DeustoPWEB2019/communicating-using-markdown/responses/06_success.md

-## Step 7: Merge your image and link
+## Paso 7: Combina tu imagen y enlace

 This looks great, @{{ user.username }}!
 You've created a link to show off your portfolio, and now you can share it with the world.

-### :keyboard: Activity: Merge the Pull Request
+### :keyboard: Actividad: Merge the Pull Request

 {% if preferences.gitTool == 'cli' %}
 1. Check out to the `master` branch: